ZaferCift/UniversalWordBank/README.md

 ### For Example:

-For a native German speaker to be able to study Spanish words, the following tables must be added to the database.
+For a native German speaker to be able to study Spanish words, the following tables must be added to the database.<br>
--SpnGerWords
+-SpnGerWords <br>
 -GerCategories

 Tables must have the same properties as existing tables.For the test player, for each category in the SpnGerWords table,